flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20181106-french-protests.md

     weeks;A 4 people died.
   card_citation: ''
 card_3:
-  card_text: "FUEL TAX CANCELLED\n------------------\n\n> a\x1C…if there is such a level of anger … ita\x19s because we still have a lot of things to improve.a\x1D\n> \n> Pres.
+  card_text: "FUEL TAX CANCELLEDn------------------nn> ax1C…if there is such a level of anger … itax19s because we still have a lot of things to improve.ax1Dn> n> Pres.
 Macron speaking to French lawmakers Wednes.
 As the threat of more protests loom, lawmakers canceled the fuel tax from the 2019 budget.
 Macron didn't start the fuel tax - it dates back to 2014 and has gradually risen over the last few years.
 Regardless, Macron's critics say his policies favor the wealthy."
   card_citation: ''
 card_4:
-  card_text: "PROTESTS MAY NOT END\n--------------------\n\n> “There will be more demonstrations.
-We remain mobilized.a\x1D\n> \n> Lionel Cucchi, protestor/spokesman.
-While the protests started because of the fuel tax, the anger ignited \\*other\\* protests varying from farmers wanting higher wages, to students, to truckers threatening to strike.
+  card_text: "PROTESTS MAY NOT ENDn--------------------nn> “There will be more demonstrations.
+We remain mobilized.ax1Dn> n> Lionel Cucchi, protestor/spokesman.
+While the protests started because of the fuel tax, the anger ignited *other* protests varying from farmers wanting higher wages, to students, to truckers threatening to strike.
 One analyst described protestors as middle class & squeezed by the welfare state - paying high taxes but feeling few benefits."
   card_citation: ''
 card_5:
   card_text: >-